Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 Its success is continued through its rum production, with plenty of awards under its belt.
-Diplomatico Rum Reserva Exclusiva is one of the brand’s mid-range offerings, combining a reasonable price with a huge mouthful of flavour.
-The bottle alone has won more than 20 awards, making it one of the world’s most awarded rums.
+Diplomatico Rum Reserva Exclusiva is one of the brand’s mid-range offerings, combining a reasonable price with a huge mouthful of flavor.
+The bottle alone has won more than 20 awards, making it one of the world’s most-awarded rums.

-This bottle is aged for up to 12 years and combines mostly sweet flavours like fruit cake, rum and raisin ice cream, cocoa, dried ginger, cinnamon and clove.
+This bottle is aged for up to 12 years and combines mostly sweet flavors like fruit cake, rum and raisin ice cream, cocoa, dried ginger, cinnamon, and clove.
 It’s a dark, golden rum that’s smooth and delicious.

 Best rum under $50: Diplomatico Rum Reserva Exclusiva

-Richland’s Single Estate Old Georgia Rum is a smooth rum with a clean taste and an initial caramel flavour.
+Richland’s Single Estate Old Georgia Rum is a smooth rum with a clean taste and an initial caramel flavor.
 It balances dryness and sweetness in one single sip with a delicious smell of cane syrup.
-Expect mellow aged flavours of butterscotch and almonds.
+Expect mellow aged flavors of butterscotch and almonds.

 It’s a rich rum that’s perfect for sipping.
 Enjoy it slowly to pick out each of the tasting notes.